neutron-org/neutron-docs/docs/neutron/reserve/overview.md

 ## Overview

-**The Reserve** contract keeps funds vested from Treasury for one-off payments.
+**The Reserve** contract keeps and distribute funds vested from Treasury in form of one-off payments.

 ## Deployment

-This is one of contracts that are prebaked and initialized into neutron genesis.
+This is one of contracts that are prebaked and initialized into Neutron genesis.

 Initialization message contains Main DAO and Security DAO address.